MRtrix3/mrtrix3/docs/workflows/fixel_based_analysis.rst

 Fixel-based analysis steps
 ---------------------------

 ..
 WARNING:: The following steps and commands are pre-release only.
 It is likely that some command and option names will change over the next few months, however the overall process will remain the same.
-We recommend you don't update MRtrix half way through a study.
+We recommend you don't update MRtrix half way through a study, and look out for update announcements on the `MRtrix community <http://community.mrtrix.org/>`_ and `blog <www.mrtrix.org/blog/>`_ pages.

 Note that for all MRtrix scripts and commands, additional information on the command usage and available command-line options can be found by invoking the command with the :code:`-help` option.